OBF/GSoC/00_ideas.md

 #### Rationale

-While several methods allow comparing trees using ETE, no search capabilities exist that permit to query tree topologies for specific patterns.
+Although several methods allow comparing trees using ETE, no search capabilities exist that permit to query tree topologies for specific patterns.
 The goal of this project is to develop a new ETE module that allows querying large collections of trees using custom criteria.
 Searches should be flexible and